 Microturbines, as you’ll recall, capture the heat waste generated by their turbines in producing electricity and transform it into usable energy, making them between 70 and 80 percent efficient (compared with 30 to 35 percent efficiency for most types of power plants).
-The Fishers spent $480,000 on the system, which should produce approximately 120kW of electricity per hour.
+According to electrical estimating companies, the Fishers spent $480,000 on the system, which should produce approximately 120kW of electricity per hour.
 Ashok Gupta, head of NRDC’s air and energy program, told the Times that “[w]e don’t expect every existing building to put in a microturbine, but we are supportive of this as part of a portfolio of solutions.”

 RSP Systems installed the two microturbines at Astor Wines and Spirits; as gbNYC noted previously, the firm also executed the city’s first microturbine installation pursuant to the new rule at LEED Gold-certified Millenium Tower Residences in Battery Park City.
 In order to install a microturbine system, owners must (1) receive permission from the utility company, (2) file an application with the Department of Buildings, and (3) obtain a permit from the Fire Department in order to operate the system once DOB issues the first permit and the system is actually installed.
 The rule is codified under Title 1 of the Rules of the City of New York under Chapter 50, Distributed Energy Resource Standards.